codepress/admin-columns/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Take control of your WordPress admin list tables.
-Add, remove, and reorder columns for posts, users, media, and more — no coding needed.
+Add, remove, and reorder columns for posts, users, media, and more - no coding needed.

 == Description ==

 Admin Columns lets you customize and organize the columns displayed in the WordPress admin list tables for posts, pages, users, comments and media.

-Instead of the limited default list table, you can create powerful dashboards that display the information you actually need - like custom fields, featured images, taxonomies, file data and more.
+Instead of the limited default list table, you get to display the information you actually need - like custom fields, featured images, taxonomies, file data and more.

 Trusted by 100,000+ WordPress sites worldwide.